spyder-ide/spyder-api-docs/docs/plugin_development.rst

 .. topic:: ``SpyderDockablePlugin``

-   If we look at the Spyder interface, we can find a number of different panes on the right side (with the default layout), such as *Help*, *Variable Explorer*, *Plots*, *Files* and *History*.
+   If we look at the Spyder interface, we can find a number of different panes on the right side (with the default layout), such as :guilabel:`Help`, :guilabel:`Variable Explorer`, :guilabel:`Plots`, :guilabel:`Files` and :guilabel:`History`.

-   * Each of these panes is a ``SpyderDockablePlugin`` that offers an *Undock* option by clicking the hamburger menu button in the upper right corner.
+   * Each of these panes is a ``SpyderDockablePlugin`` that offers an :guilabel:`Undock` option by clicking the hamburger menu button in the upper right corner.

-   * These plugins can also be hidden or shown via their entry in the *View > Panes* menu, or using its corresponding keyboard shortcut displayed there.
+   * These plugins can also be hidden or shown via their entry in the :menuselection:`View --> Panes` menu, or using its corresponding keyboard shortcut displayed there.

 .. _QDockWidget: https://doc.qt.io/archives/qtforpython-5.12/PySide2/QtWidgets/QDockWidget.html
 .. _QMainWindow: https://doc.qt.io/archives/qtforpython-5.12/PySide2/QtWidgets/QMainWindow.html